25 Windproof Patio Ideas For a Cozy Warm Winter

 Don’t forget to check local regulations regarding fire pits to ensure a safe and enjoyable gathering.

-Use Natural Windbreaks like Hedges
+Plant Natural Windbreaks Like Hedges

-Use Natural Windbreaks like Hedges
+Plant Natural Windbreaks Like Hedges

 Have you ever thought about using hedges as a way to make your patio warmer in the winter?